 1*-3* reviews can be quite helpful in pointing out areas that need addressing.
 Also, the free text in the end of course survey and Comments area in the last Step can hold constructive suggestions.

-When you do the updates, remember to incorporate the tasks on the new run checklist (Guides and processes > Update checklist for FP and Re-runs).
+Important: When you do the updates, remember to incorporate the tasks on the new run checklist (Guides and processes > Update checklist for FP and Re-runs).

 The evaluation process